mate-academy/jv-program-common-mistakes/java-JDBC/jdbc-intro/JDBC-intro_checklist.md

 * Remember that we can't do next operations on deleted manufacturers: get(), getAll(), update().

-* Let's use TRUE/FALSE instead of 1/0 with `deleted` column in the sql queries.
+* Let's use TRUE/FALSE instead of 1/0 with `is_deleted` column in the sql queries.

 * Don't make `manufacturers.name` UNIQUE.

+* When creating a table in MySQL, use `bigint` column type for storing id.

 * Use `if` or `while` with `resultSet.next()`.
 Don't do it without checking, because the result can be `null` and you will get a NPE after trying to get a value from `resultSet`.